gaidardzhiev/toolbox/README.md

 - `./toolbox false` - do nothing unsuccessfully
 - `./toolbox tty` - print the file name of the terminal connected to stdin
 - `./toolbox kmsg` - print messages from the kernel ring buffer
+- `./toolbox shell` - simple shell with a built in cd command

 ## Files Description